ndrean/UpImage/README.md

 If successful, you will receive a json response: `{"url": "https://xxx.amazonaws.com/xxxx/new_file.webp}` or `{"error: reason}`.
 This link is valid 1 hour.

+-POST:
 You can use the POST endpoint simply with a `fetch({method: 'POST'})` from the browser.
 A minimalist test: save and `serve` the "index.html" file below.
+You can select multiple files to upload to S3.

 ```html
 <html>